AppleBoiy/prerequisite-tree-dagreD3/README.md

 courses.
 It fetches course data from a [Google Sheets], converts it into a JSON format, and generates a tree view using the [dagreD3] library.
 Users can hover over nodes to view prerequisite details and navigate the tree to understand the course dependencies.

-## Update
-For more details, please see the [update announce](https://github.com/AppleBoiy/prerequisite-tree/wiki/Update#latest-update) that implements these improvements.

 ## Wiki